aesthytik/redux-thunk-example/README.md

 the corresponding type.

 The last one will be called after the fetching was successful and will receive the fetched items as an parameter.
-This action creator will return an object with a property called `items` which will receive as value the array of items which were passed as an argument.
+This action creator will return an object with a property called `items` that will receive as value the array of items which were passed as an argument.
 As a syntactic sugar of ES6, we can write just `items` instead if `items: items`.

 Out of the box, action creators don't know how to make asynchronous requests.
 That's where [Redux Thunk](https://github.com/gaearon/redux-thunk) comes in handy.
-In order to use Redux Thunk, we have to add it to our store
-(the code of our store can be found later in this article).

 Thunk allows us to have action creators that return a function instead of an action.
+In order to use Redux Thunk, we have to add it to our store (the code of our store can be found later in this article).

 Knowing these, our action creator will look like this:

 ```
     export function itemsFetchData(url) {
         return (dispatch) => {
             dispatch(itemsAreLoading(true));

-            fetch(url)
+            axios.get(url)
                 .then((response) => {
-                    if (!response.ok) {
+                    if (response.status !== 200) {
                         throw Error(response.statusText);
                     }